jackdewinter/pymarkdown/readme.md

   - 518b inside of list and/or block quote
   - links with & and \ with inner link to mine
     - see __collect_text_from_blocks
-- 634, but forcing an html block

-## Bugs - Block Quote/List Interaction

-- 270 and check for indent levels after

 ## Bugs - Tokenization